BurntSushi/cargo-benchcmp/README.md

 If you want to compare the same benchmark run in multiple ways, reuse the names in different modules.
-Then your benchmark output will look like `mod::test`, and you can instruct benchcmp to compare the two modules with:
+Then your benchmark output will look like `mod::test`, and you can instruct benchcmp to compare the two modules by naming them first, and then naming the file:

 ```
 $ cargo benchcmp dense_boxed dense aho-corasick